Is there anything more magical than a cross-country road trip?

 Once your plans start to take shape, you can begin collecting your road trip gear.
 What kind of gear, you ask?

 - Basic camping supplies, if your plan is to camp along your route.
 Looking for cheap gear?
 Buy used!
-REI sells used gear, as does Geartrade (you can sell your gear too!).
+REI sells used gear that is much more affordable than buying new.

 - Suitable clothing for all types of weather – Pack clothing that doesn’t require ironing and will do double-duty – skirts and sandals you can hike in, a jacket that is warm and waterproof, etc. Pack light and plan on doing laundry on your journey.